michelfernandez/cove/site/content/english/imprint.md

 CHE-397.613.998

 ## Conception, design and implementation
-BlockSigner AG
+Skribble AG

 ## Content
-BlockSigner AG is responsible for this website and its content within the meaning of § 3 para.
+Skribble AG is responsible for this website and its content within the meaning of § 3 para.
 1 UWG, unless otherwise stated directly under the articles and pages.

 ## Copyright
-The copyright and all other rights to content, images, photos or other files on the website belong exclusively to BlockSigner AG.
+The copyright and all other rights to content, images, photos or other files on the website belong exclusively to Skribble AG.
 The written consent of the copyright holder must be obtained in advance for the reproduction of any elements.
 {{% /richtext %}}
 {{% /content %}}